-We have audited the financial statements of Episode Denmark ApS for the financial year 1 April 2020 - 31 March 2021, which comprise income statement, statement of financial position, statement of changes in equity, notes and accounting policies.
-The financial statements have been prepared in accordance with the Danish Financial Statements Act.
+We have audited the financial statements of Episode Denmark ApS for the financial year 1 April 2021 - 31 March 2022, which comprise income statement, balance sheet, statement of changes in equity, notes and a summary of significant accounting policies, for the Company.
+The financial statements are prepared under the Danish Financial Statements Act.

-In our opinion, the financial statements present a fair view of the company's assets, equity and liabilities, and financial position at 31 March 2021 and of the results of the company's activities for the financial year 1 April 2020 - 31 March 2021 in accordance with the Danish Financial Statements Act.
+In our opinion, the financial statements give a true and fair view of the financial position of the Company at 31 March 2022, and of the results of the Company's operations for the financial year 1 April 2021 - 31 March 2022 in accordance with the Danish Financial Statements Act.

-Basis for opinion
+Basis for Opinion

-We conducted our audit in accordance with international standards on auditing and the additional requirements applicable in Denmark.
-Our responsibilities under those standards and requirements are further described in the section "Auditor's responsibilities for the audit of the financial statements".
-We are independent of the company in accordance with international ethical requirements for auditors (IESBA's Code of Ethics), and the additional requirements applicable in Denmark, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We conducted our audit in accordance with International Standards on Auditing (ISAs) and the additional requirements applicable in Denmark.
+Our responsibilities under those standards and requirements are further described in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of our report.
+We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (IESBA Code) and the additional ethical requirements applicable in Denmark, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.